M&G plc – Annual report – 31 December 2020

 Other structured entities

-The Group holds investments in mortgage-backed securities, collateralised debt obligations and similar asset-backed securities, the majority of which are actively traded in a liquid market.
+The Group holds investments in mortgage-backed securities, collateralised debt obligations and similar asset-backed securities.

 The Group consolidates the vehicles that hold the investments where the Group is deemed to control the vehicles.
 When assessing control over the vehicles, the factors considered include the purpose and design of the vehicle, the Group’s exposure to the variability of returns and the scope of the Group’s ability to direct the relevant activities of the vehicle, including any kick-out or removal rights that are held by third parties.
 The outcome of the control assessment is dependent on the terms and conditions of the respective individual arrangements, taking into account aggregate economic interest where relevant.